QasimTalkin/juliarDocs/README.md

 The documentation is officially hosted at [https://juliar.org/documentation](https://juliar.org/documentation)

 The site ignores this README.md file.
+This ReadMe file is used only for instructions.
 The "Home" topic is located in Main.md.

 Our sites uses Markdown programming language for documentations.